How to Use the Batch Command in Linux

 echo "/home/user/scripts/backup.sh > /home/user/logs/backup.log 2>&1" | batch

-This redirects both standard output and standard error to a log file you can review later.
+This redirects both standard output and standard error to a log file you can review later with the tail command.

 Remove the at Package